13 THINGS YOU DIDN’T KNOW ABOUT DUBAI

 IT’S A REAL RECORD BREAKER!

 The United Arab Emirates is currently topping the charts with around 150 world records!
-If that doesn't impress you, Dubai is such a record breaker that it has its own Guinness World Records office – to save them constantly making the trip to adjudicate, of course!
+If that doesn't impress you, there’s even a Guinness World Records Dubai office – to save them constantly making the trip to adjudicate – makes sense.
 Records held range from the spectacular to the bizarre, including the world’s tallest building, the world’s largest manmade island, the world’s largest shopping mall, the world’s largest gold ring and the most people gathered to eat breakfast together - 1,350 people ate cornflakes at Dubai’s Marina Mall!
 So you can rest assured your visit will be nothing less than spectacular!

 Take advantage of the world-class sights, sands and skyscrapers with our list of the top 15 things to see and do in Dubai.